 See our pages on how to manage stress for more information.

 You may experience anxiety during the coronavirus pandemic if you have to go into work.
 You might feel anxious about:

 Or this anxiety may be on top of other worries related to coronavirus and work.
 Some examples might be:

 See our pages on anxiety and panic attacks to find out more.

 “We're worried about being more likely to catch the virus as we are having to expose ourselves a lot more...
 Everyone is worried about spreading the virus unintentionally to people they work with.”

 You may feel guilty about going into work during coronavirus, for yourself and for others.
 We all react to difficult situations in different ways, so it's important to be kind to yourself.

 You might feel guilty about:

-Remember: it’s always ok to ask for help for your mental health.
-The NHS still wants you to do this during coronavirus.
-You are not wasting anyone’s time.
+Remember: it's always ok to ask for help for your mental health The NHS still wants you to do this during the pandemic.
+You are not wasting anyone's time.